marydavis/let-it-glow/README.md

       * `Port: Arduino/Genuino Uno` - if not, select it from the list (find the one that contains 'Arduino/Genuino Uno', don't worry if it has other text too).

   1. Next, in the File menu open the Blink example: `File -> Examples -> 01.Basics -> Blink`.
-      * This example code will make your orange light on your board flash every 1 second.
+      * When uploaded this example code will make your orange light on your board flash every 1 second.
   1. Upload this code to your board by clicking Upload.
       * Click the ➡️(right arrow) for Upload, it is next to the check mark above the "Blink" tab name.
   1. You should see it sending information in the console at the bottom of the screen and several lights flashing on your board.